tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 							- NOTE: I seem to be back where I started...
 I think the next step is to make wrapper "start-up" a separate module... if that doesn't work - and I don't think it will - I need to go back and re-diagram the whole thing based on what I now understand about variables and objects
 							- DONE: Create start-up module (no change in duplicates)
 							- IDEA: so now I have isolated the initial object declarations in start_me_up() and the every-turn declarations in wrapper() in separate modules... and I still have the duplicates issue...
-							- TBD: clean up comments and trouble-shooting - need to make the code readable again
+							- DONE: clean up comments and trouble-shooting - need to make the code readable again
 							- TBD: detailed module / imports mapping
 							- TBD: troubleshoot dups
 							- TBD: test to ensure really, finally works